 It is also important to be cautious about making internal allegations of wrongdoing.
 ERISA has a whistleblower statute protecting employees from being retaliated against and losing their jobs when they give information, testify, or plan to testify about ERISA violations.
 However, courts are split on applying protections when employees make only internal complaints.
 The second circuit court, third circuit court, and fourth circuit court have all refused to interpret ERISA’s whistleblower protections as applicable when employees made internal complaints only.

 Zamansky LLC represents investors in securities class action lawsuits and employees in ERISA class action cases.Get Started

 The Employee Benefits Security Administration (EBSA) was specifically established to help protect retirement security for workers, and the EBSA aims to handle claims promptly and efficiently, including ensuring you receive a written reply within 30 days after submitting a report of wrongdoing.

 Zamansky, LLC Will Help You with Reporting Pension Fraud

 Determining the best way to report pension fraud is a decision best made in consultation with a lawyer to ensure your job is not threatened and to help you to maximize the chances of recovering money for losses caused by the fraud.
+Even if fraud is not the main issue, if you suspect wrongdoings, our pension plan lawyers can review your contract to make sure you are receiving all you entitled to.
 To learn more about how to report pension plan fraud or to get help with the process of reporting pension fraud, call Zamansky LLC now.